-Exercise addiction can be described an "unhealthy obsession with physical fitness", despite the existence of negative consequences for engaging in this obsession.
-Exercise addiction is classified as a behavioural addiction, particularly when exercise becomes compulsive and causes dysfunction in the sufferer's life.
+Exercise addiction can be described as an “unhealthy obsession with physical fitness”, despite the existence of negative consequences for engaging in this obsession.
+Exercise addiction is classified as a behavioural addiction, particularly when exercise becomes compulsive and causes dysfunction in the sufferer’s life.

 To be considered an addiction, the behaviour in question must meet at least 3 of the following criteria as set out by the American Psychiatric Association (DSM-IV):

 - Tolerance requiring more an more of the behaviour in order to feel good or control anxiety